minimalparts/EVA/README.md

 Gather all the stats we'll need for building the matrices:

-    python3 utils/stats.py
+    cd utils; python3 stats.py

 ## Generate the semantic spaces

 The following matrices will be produced: entity matrix, predicate matrix, probabilistic version of the predicate matrix.
 Run:

-    python3 extract.py [--rel] [--att]
+    python3 extract.py [--att] [--rel] [--sit]

-The flags --rel and --att are optional and process relations and attributes in the Visual Genome, in addition to objects.
-Best results on our experiments are obtained using a space built over objects and predicates, so using python3 extract --rel.
+The flags are optional and process relations, attributes and situations in the Visual Genome, in addition to objects.
+Spaces are produced for the raw cooccurrence matrix, as well as its probabilistic version.
+In addition, PPMI and PCA-reduced versions are generated.

 All space files will be stored in the *spaces/* directory.
 Formats are as follows: